ainaimi/IMCS/syllabus.md

 This course will consist of a combination of in class lectures, in class exercises, and at home assignments.
 Students will be expected to have R and RStudio installed and working on their computers.
 In addition, the following packages should be installed and in working order:

 ```
-"tidyverse", "here", "sandwich", "lmtest", "boot", "ranger", "ggplot2", "broom", "SuperLearner", "tmle", "AIPW", "ranger", "xgboost", "e1071", "nnet", "glmnet", "remotes"
+"tidyverse", "here", "sandwich", "lmtest", "boot", "ranger", "ggplot2", "broom", "microbenchmark", "mvtnorm", "doParallel"
 ```

-You will also have to install the `tlverse` library, which is available only on GitHub.
+Depending on the type of simulation study you are conducting, you may have to install a development package from, e.g., GitHub.
 The best way to do this is to use the `install_github()` function in the `remotes` package.
 However, you will have to address the potential GitHub API limits, which can lead to installation errors.
 To deal with this problem, you will need your own GitHub account.

 The easiest way to address this issue is to use a Github personal access token (PAT).
 There are a number of ways to do this, and it's important to [read the basic information on PATs](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
 Within R and RStudio, one straightforward way to manage PATs is to install and use the `usethis` package, which has a suite of functions available for creating and integrating PATs.
 Once you've installed `usethis`, you can: